Smoke Bomb Safety Guide: How to Use Them Safely

 2. Test by holding the back of your hand near (not touching) the metal before picking it up

-3. Once cool, the canister can go in the regular trash - it is spent and presents no further risk
+3. Once cool, the spent canister can go in the regular trash — it presents no further risk

 4. Never leave used canisters at the location.
 Pack out what you brought in